-2. You're feeling pressured to change in one or more areas, and it makes you feel less worthy as a result.
+2. You're feeling pressured to change, and it makes you feel less worthy as a result.

 It's one thing for your partner to ask you to stop putting so much garlic in the salad dressing.
 It's another thing for them to ask you to lose 20 pounds or get a better job.
 You want to feel loved by your partner unconditionally.
 If they want you to change, it's likely a projection of their own insecurity.
 Tell them to connect with a counselor and let you keep being you.

-3. You feel loved and supported... when you're happy.
+3. You feel loved and supported...but only when you're happy.

 When we feel pressured to maintain a certain emotional equilibrium around our partners, we breed secondary emotions—guilt, shame, and anxiety—for experiencing anything other than happiness and calm.
-Inevitably, life will throw more things than just happiness and calm your way, so it's important feel safe feeling those less less comfortable emotions in the presence of your partner.
+Inevitably, life will throw more things than just happiness and calm your way, so it's important to feel safe feeling those less comfortable emotions in the presence of your partner.

 7. You only feel secure in the relationship when you're physically together.

 However, for those of us who developed "attachment issues" somewhere along the way, we tend to seek out relationships that mirror those early attachment relationships.
-And so, we might be maintaining a less than optimal relationship with our partner because it's what we know, and not because it's what's healthy.
-If you're curious about your attachment style, I encourage you to take a test online and/or do some more research.
+And so, we might be maintaining a less than optimal relationship with our partner because it's what we know and not because it's what's healthy.
+The right partner will be supporting you as you work through your attachment issues, not stoking them or making you feel guilty about them.